petersulyok/smfc/README.md

      max_level=
      steps=

-In this way, a fan controller can map any new temperature value to a fan level (here the temperature values are Celsius degrees, levels are %-values).
+In this way, a fan controller can map any new temperature value to a fan level (from Celsius degrees to % value).
-Changing the fan rotational speed is a very slow process (i.e. it could take seconds depending on the fan type and the requested amount of change), so we try to minimize these kinds of actions.
+Changing the fan rotational speed is a very slow process (it could take several seconds depending on the fan type and the requested amount of change), so we try to minimize these kinds of actions.
 Instead of setting fan rotational speed continuously, we define discrete fan levels based on `steps=` parameter.

  <img src="https://github.com/petersulyok/smfc/raw/main/doc/fan_output_levels.png" align="center" width="500">